-As stated previously, it is the policy of Eureka College to comply with the Campus Security Act (Clery) of 1990.
+As previously stated, it is the policy of Eureka College to comply with the Campus Security Act (Clery) of 1990.
 In addition to other provisions, the Clery Act requires timely warnings to be made to the college community in the event of a significant emergency or dangerous situation occurring on the campus which involves an immediate threat to the health or safety of students or employees.
 In the event a situation arises, it is the responsibility of the College administration to issue a campus-wide timely warning.
-The warning will be issued primarily through text messaging or email notification, dependent upon the nature of the emergency.
+The warning will be issued primarily through text messaging or email notification, via the RAVE alerting platform, dependent upon the nature of the emergency.